edf1101/LaserTag/src/Displays/Images/README.md

-After adding the images to the folder the new image header file will need to be included in the [Image Data file](../ImageData.h) file. eg. ```#include "Displays/Images/img_Bullet.h"``` NB.
-Try to use full addresses after source file rather than relative so it's easier to convert to arduino IDE.
+After adding the images to the folder the new image header file will need to be included in the [Image Data file](../ImageData.h) file. eg. ```#include "Displays/Images/img_Bullet.h"``` NB. use relative addresses rather than full addresses so it converts to arduino IDE.